ashtonangel7/Tweets/README.md

  #### How To Run

- Open the project in VS and hit run.
+ Open the solution in VS and hit run.
+ There are some basic test which can also be executed in the TestTweets Project.